 "To know about x" is "to have access to x" is "to own x".

 Every permission is either duplicable or affine.
-At first,
+The basic rules are:

 - Immutable data is duplicable, i.e., shareable. - Mutable data is affine, i.e., uniquely owned. - Mutable data can become immutable; not the converse.